 We’ve dropped in 3 recommendations here.

-If you’ve already read our list of the best MX brands, you’ll know there’s at least 22 to choose from.
+If you’ve already read our list of the best MX brands, you’ll know there are at least 22 to choose from.

 And, that poses a big problem.
 With each brand producing 2-3 (or more) sets of gloves, which ones do you choose?